-6.6 Data Management Flow
+7.7 Data Management Flow

-MTN-041 data will be captured from CRFs and the IDIs/FGDs administered at the site.
+MTN-032 data will be captured from CRFs and the IDI/FGD given at the site.
 All IDIs/FGDs will be audio-recorded and note-taking is required during each session to supplement the audio recording.

 As described in the site's Data Management SOP, each site must perform two Quality Control (QC) review steps prior to uploading data to RTI.
-While CRFs, debrief reports, and transcripts are being reviewed, it is important that they be stored and tracked systematically.
+While CRFs, debrief reports, and transcripts are being reviewed, it is important that they are stored and tracked systematically.

-Prior to the participant leaving the clinic:
+7.7.1 Prior to the participant leaving the clinic:

 - QC Review Step # 1:

 - After the interview but before the participant has left the clinic, the interviewer should conduct an initial quality control (QC) check of the following:

 - Review visit checklists to ensure all required procedures were completed

 - Review CRFs based on participant responses to ensure completion

 - o PSF

 - o DEM

 - o BA

 - SH (if needed)

 - PD (if needed)

 - Review all interview notes for clarity

+- Review all tools for completion and clarity

-Same day as interview, as soon as possible following the IDI/FGD:
+7.7.2 Same day as interview, as soon as possible following the IDI/FGD:

-- The Interviewer (or note taker, if applicable) should verify that the audio recorder properly recorded the session.
-The audio file should be copied onto the password protected hard drive of a computer at the site (see Appendix 6-2). - If the audio recording did not work, the interviewer will review the guide and expand the notes they have taken during the discussion to serve as an alternate transcript and a protocol deviation should be reported via a PD CRF for missing source documentation. - As detailed in the Visit Checklists (available on the MTN-041 website), notes from the interview should be entered electronically into the Debrief Report (DR) form on the same day as the IDI/FGD session and should undergo a site-level QC review.
+- The Interviewer (or Note-Taker, if involved) should verify that the audio recorder properly recorded the session.
+The audio file should be copied onto the password protected hard drive of a computer at the site. - If the audio recording did not work, the interviewer will review the guide and expand the notes they have taken during the discussion to serve as an alternate transcript and a protocol deviation should be reported via a PD CRF for missing source documentation. - As detailed in the Visit Checklists (available on the MTN-032 website), the Interviewer's (or Note-taker if present) notes should be entered electronically into the Debrief Report (DR) form (created in Microsoft Word) on the same day as the IDI/FGD session and should undergo a site-level QC review.

-Within one week following the interview:
+7.7.3 Within one week following the interview:

 • The audio file should be saved onto a CD as source documentation of the interview.
-The CD should be labeled with the PTID or the FGD ID number, and filed in the participant's file (if an IDI) or in the FGD file (if an FGD).
+The CD should be labeled with the PTID or the FGD ID number and filed in the participant's file (if an IDI) or in the FGD file (if an audio recording of the FGD).

-NOTE on Audio File Destruction: As mentioned in SSP Section 2 (Documentation Requirements), audio files of IDIs/FGDs are considered source documentation and will NOT be destroyed until directed by DAIDS following study completion.
-Audio files will be retained for at least three years following study completion, or an alternate timeframe as directed by site IRBs.
-The destruction process will be the responsibility of the site Investigator or his/her designee and should be specified in the site Data Management SOP.
+NOTE on Audio File Destruction: As mentioned in Section 2, audio files of IDIs/FGDs are considered source documentation and thus the CDs will NOT be destroyed until directed by DAIDS following study completion.
+The destruction process will be the responsibility of the site Investigator or his/ her designee and should be specified in the site Data Management SOP.
 If required, sites may invite members of their community/CAB to observe the destruction.
 Once complete, destruction should be documented in the study files and confirmed via email with the data center (RTI).
+After notification from RTI, audio files saved on the computer should be deleted and the deletion confirmed with RTI via email.

-• MTN-041 QC Review Step #2
+• MTN-032 QC Review Step #2